How to Start a Currency Exchange Business in India

 What is a Full Fledged Money Changer (FFMC)?

-A Full Fledged Money Changer (FFMC) is an approved company that can purchase foreign exchange from non-residents and residents of India and sell it for various reasons like private and business trips abroad.
-FFMCs play a crucial role in easing foreign exchange transactions and widening access to foreign exchange facilities for locals and tourists while ensuring efficient customer service.
+A Full Fledged Money Changer (FFMC) is an approved company that can purchase foreign exchange from non-residents and residents of India and sell it for various reasons, such as private and business trips abroad.
+FFMCs play a crucial role in easing foreign exchange transactions and widening locals’ and tourists access to foreign exchange facilities while ensuring efficient customer service.

-To begin a money exchange company, one must fulfil the following requirements to be eligible for an FFMC licence:
+To begin a money exchange company, one must fulfill the following requirements to be eligible for an FFMC licence:

 • A company listed under the Companies Act of 2013 is eligible to apply for a Full Fledged Money Changer Licence.